-- 1. The University will grant an Academic Researcher's request to use up to five (5) days of accrued sick leave or accrued vacation leave due to the death of a family member as defined in Section F.2. below.
-If accrued sick leave or accrued vacation leave is not available, the Academic Researcher may take the leave without pay.
-The University shall not unreasonably deny bereavement leave of more than five (5) days. - 2.
+- 1. The University will grant an Academic Researcher's request to use up to ten (10) days of accrued sick leave or accrued vacation leave due to the death of a family member as defined in Section F.3. below.
+If accrued sick leave or accrued vacation leave is not available, the Academic Researcher may take the leave without pay. - 2.
+The University may grant the use of up to five (5) days of accrued sick or accrued vacation leave per calendar year for the death of an individual who is not a family member. - 3.
 Family member (including step-family member) for the purpose of bereavement leave is defined as the Academic Researcher's mother, father, sister, brother, parent-in-law, spouse, domestic partner, parent of domestic partner, grandparent, grandchild, child, son/daughter-in-law, adopted or foster child (including children of a domestic partner or a legal ward who is under 18 years of age).
 Parent includes a biological, foster, or adoptive parent, step-parent, legal guardian, or an individual who stood in loco parentis to the Academic Researcher when the Academic Researcher was a child.